-- 18. According to the 2011 census, those in our country least likely to hold photo ID are the elderly, people from ethnic minority backgrounds and poorer people. - 19.
+- 21. According to the 2011 census, those in our country least likely to hold photo ID are the elderly, people from ethnic minority backgrounds and poorer people. - 22.
 This was a point made at Commons Second Reading by then Labour Shadow Minister, Cat Smith MP who said:

 "The reality is that requirements for ID discriminate against some groups more than others.
-Concerns have been raised from across the House and from charities and campaigning organisations that disabled people, older people, younger people and people without the spare cash to buy that passport or driving licence are going to be disenfranchised."14
+Concerns have been raised from across the House and from charities and campaigning organisations that disabled people, older people, younger people and people without the spare cash to buy that passport or driving licence are going to be disenfranchised."
+16

-- 20. The numbers of people without photo IDs are significant.
-9.5 million people do not have a passport; around 9 million do not have a driving license.
-According to the Government's own statistics, around 4% don't have recognisable ID (roughly 2.1 million people), however this number has been estimated to be as high as 3.5 million people.
-It is clear that making voter ID mandatory would be a barrier to many people in exercising their right to vote. - 21.
-It is important to note that none of the recent trial areas significantly reflected these groups and as such the trials have not represented the impact that https://committees.parliament.uk/publications/8194/documents/83775/default/
+- 23. The numbers of people without photo IDs are significant.
+9.5 million people do not have a passport17; around 9 million do not have a driving license18.
+According to the Government's own statistics, around 4% don't have recognisable ID (roughly 2.1 million people)19, however this number has been estimated to be as high as 3.5 million people20.
+It is clear that making voter ID mandatory would be a barrier to many people in exercising their right to vote. - 24.
+The prohibitive cost of most forms of ID is significant and increasingly pertinent during a growing cost of living crisis.
+This point was made by Baroness Chakrabarti during the Second Reading of the Bill in the House of Lords:

-The Elections Bill, Fifth Report of Session 2021-22, Public Administration and Constitutional

-Affairs Committee, 2021, p.31,
+15 The Elections Bill, Fifth Report of Session 2021-22, Public Administration and Constitutional Affairs Committee, 2021, p.31, https://committees.parliament.uk/publications/8194/documents/83775/default/